vipulnaik/diet-exercise-health/notes/2021-08-22-fever-and-rash.md

 In the afternoon/evening, around 4:15 PM, I took a reading that came to 98.5.
 After a downtown Berkeley trip followed by dinner, I took a reading that came to 99.2.

+A reading I took at 8:25 PM (after closing windows for an hour) came to 99.4.
+I reopened windows to help myself cool down a bit more.